 As a general note about MIPS, be aware that the system does affect ventilation because the thin plastic MIPS shell covers the air channels that run down the center of the helmet.
 Depending on how hot it gets where you live, you may need to consider how sweaty your child will be.

 The Sidetrack is a sweet looking helmet with tons of features for a very decent price.
-We especially love that the Youth model is available with MIPS – the best safety technology around.
 While we’re not big fans of the buckle design, no helmet is perfect and the rest of the Sidetrack’s features are rock-solid.

 To view an a full selection of helmets, check out our Kids’ Helmets Comparison Chart and Ratings page.